Inksaver/LuaForSchools/README.md

 Try that in Python!

 The best Lua IDE ZeroBrane from https://studio.zerobrane.com has intellisense and syntax checking, making your first steps easy.
+Replit can now run Lua and even Love2d projects, so this repository has additional files to reflect these changes